jcabot/WordPress-Plugin-DSL/README.md

  - Whether your plugin has an admin view, a public view or both
  - Menu information

- The grammar is of the WordPress Plugin DSL is available in the *WPDsl.xtext* file.
+ The grammar of the WordPress Plugin DSL is available in the *WPDsl.xtext* file.
 For a usage example, see the sample plugin definition in the samples folder.

   ### WordPress Code Generator
   Based on the above information, we generate a ready-to-use plugin that you can move to your WordPress installation and activate.
 The sample folder includes, as an example, the WordPress code generated from the sample plugin.